The Center for American Music Preservation (CAMP) was established to help preserve historical American music

 Otto Hermann Kahn (1867-1934) was one of America's wealthiest citizens in the early 20th century and his beautiful Oheka Castle was the second largest private residence in America and is now the largest private residence which has been restored after being almost completerly destroyed by vandals.

-Otto spent considerable time and money in support of music and other arts.
+Otto Kahn spent considerable time and money in support of music and other arts.
 He was a major supporter of the Metropolitan Opera in New York in its early years

 and brought major opera